LGBT Travel in Tempe

 - Do you favor a more contemplative arts experience or the thrill of exhilarating live theater, or both?
 Tempe’s vigorous arts and culture scene offers visual art aficionados and theater buffs plenty of opportunities to muse or be amused.

-- Check out an exhibition of contemporary works of art at the ASU Art Museum and Ceramics Center.
-Please note: the ASU Art Museum will be closed for the month of June for renovation.
+- Check out an exhibition of contemporary works of art at the ASU Art Museum and ASU Art Museum Ceramics Research Center & Brickyard Gallery.

 - See a Broadway show at the beautiful Frank Lloyd Wright designed ASU Gammage.
 If you’re intrigued by alternative theater that’s never predictable and frequently outrageous, Stray Cat Theatre has just the ticket for you.